UnfinishedStuff/Pimoroni_Pico_Display_Pack_documentation/README.md

 ## Advanced drawing: `display.set_clip(x,y,h,w)` and `display.remove_clip()`

 The functions above lay out some fairly basic drawing tools: setting individual pixels, drawing filled rectangles, and drawing filled circles.
 These can be used together to create more complex shapes, but they're "additive": you can draw a whole circle, but you can't draw half a circle.
-To help create more complex objects you an use a _clip_.
+To help create more complex objects you can use a _clip_.
 This defines a part of the screen which can be drawn on, and anything outside this area cannot be drawn on.
-Think of this as "masking off" parts of the screen with masking tape so that drawing on that area won't show up once the mask is removed.
+Think of this as "masking off" parts of the screen with masking tape so that drawing on the masked area won't show up once the mask is removed.
 The `display.set_clip(x,y,h,w)` function will create a rectangular clip with `x` and `y` specifying the upper left corner of the clip, and `w` and `h` defining the width and height of it.
 Only drawing actions within this area will eventually appear on the screen: nothing will appear outside it.
 When you're finised, use `display.remove_clip()` to remove the clip and enable drawing to any part of the screen again.

 This diagram will hopefully explain what clips do a bit better:
 ![A diagram explaining clips](/clip.jpg)